 Erected by State of Nevada Historical Preservation Office.
 (Marker Number 269.)

 Other nearby markers.
-At least 5 other markers are within 14 miles of this marker, measured as the crow flies.
-U.S. Post Office Ely, Nevada - 1937 (about 600 feet away, measured in a direct line); The Liberty Pit (about 800 feet away); Nevada Northern Railway (approx. ¾ mile away); Jedediah Strong Smith (approx. 4.1 miles away); The Ward Cemetery (approx. 12.1 miles away); Ward Mining District (approx. 13.3 miles away); Taylor (approx. 13.3 miles away).
+At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
+U.S. Post Office Ely, Nevada - 1937 (about 600 feet away, measured in a direct line); The Liberty Pit (about 800 feet away); Nevada Northern Railway (approx. ¾ mile away); Jedediah Strong Smith Copper Country (approx. 4.6 miles away); The Ward Cemetery (approx. 12.1 miles away); Ward Mining District (approx. 13.3 miles away); Taylor (approx. 13.3 miles away).
 Touch for a list and map of all markers in Ely.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 19, 2013, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 276 times since then and 32 times this year.
+It was originally submitted on October 19, 2013, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 444 times since then and 48 times this year.
 Photos: 1, 2, 3, 4. submitted on October 19, 2013, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.